yaboxu/alien_invasion/README.md

 # alien_invasion
-a game about aliens invvasions by pygame.
+a game about aliens invasion by pygame.